Suffolk DA: Centereach massage parlors were actually brothels that laundered money

 The four defendants were scheduled to be arraigned Wednesday in Central Islip.
 It was not immediately clear if the women had attorneys.

-If convicted of the top count, You, Fang and Xu each face a maximum sentence of eight and one-third to 25 years in prison while Wu faces up to two and one-third to seven years in prison.
+If convicted of the top count, You, Fang and Xu each face a maximum sentence of 8-1/3 to 25 years in prison while Wu faces up to 2-1/3 to 7 years in prison.

 You, the ringleader, would recruit the women using social media and websites and require them to engage in daily sex work, often working 14-hour shifts, seven days a week, Sini said.
 Despite the availability of condoms, the women were required to have unprotected sex with men, Sini said.